-Transition to nonkilling societies requires nonkilling common security forces, akin to traditional military and police, for protective and humanitarian service operations by land, sea, and air.
+Transition to nonkilling societies implies requirements for nonkilling common security forces, akin to traditional military and police, for protective and humanitarian service operations by land, sea, and air.
 Such forces to be trained for preventive, crisis coping, and restorative actions-and for after-action evaluations of effectiveness.
-Leadership may come from conversion of existing military and police academies or from new nonviolent service academies where integrated training can be received by all, followed by branch specialization for specific tasks.
+Leadership may come from conversion of existing military and police academies or from new nonkilling service academies where integrated training can be received by all, followed by branch specialization for specific tasks.
 The Shanti Sena of universities can be another source of leadership.

-The prospect of developing nonviolent common security forces should not be dismissed lightly in view of current trends in some military and police establishments toward violence prevention, engagement in lightly armed peacekeeping operations and humanitarian relief, exploration of usefulness of nonlethal weapons, and receptivity to training in nonviolent methods of conflict resolution.
+The prospect of developing nonkilling common security forces should not be dismissed lightly in view of current trends in some military and police establishments toward violence prevention, engagement in lightly armed peacekeeping operations and humanitarian relief, exploration of usefulness of nonlethal weapons, and receptivity to training in nonkilling methods of conflict resolution.

-Nonviolent common security implies engagement of entire populations at local, national, and international levels.
-This can be facilitated by organization of nonviolence study circles and civic Shanti Sena centered on residences, schools, places of worship, workplaces, and increasingly on electronically networked nonkilling common security communities.
+Nonkilling common security implies engagement of entire populations at local, national, and international levels.
+This can be facilitated by organization of nonkilling study circles and civic shanti sena centered on residences, schools, places of worship, workplaces, and increasingly on electronically networked nonkilling common security communities.
 Adaptable models for local citizen organization already exist in many fields.

-Nonviolent security also implies nonviolent common security councils and nonviolent intelligence agencies at national and transnational levels as well as nonviolent cultural attachés in diplomatic establishments.
-Nonviolent common security councils are needed to provide policy alternatives for violenceprone nation-states and their lethal allies.
-A nonviolent global common security council at the United Nations level, for example, can be formed by nations that rank lowest on indicators of lethality: no nuclear weapons, no armies, no capital punishment, low homicide rates, no arms trade, and so forth.
-Nonviolent intelligence agencies are needed, in conjunction with investigative mass media of communication and citizen alerts, to reveal all forms and threats of lethality and to identify capabilities for countervailing public and private transformational action.
-Nonviolence specialists in diplomatic establishments are needed no less than conventional military attachés or officers responsible for economic relations.
-Nonviolence cultural attachés seek to build bridges of discovery, mutual learning, and cooperation between all sources of nonviolent well-being in home and host countries.
-Global Internet capabilities promise worldwide citizen sharing of common security information with potential for producing concerted nonviolent actions that are not dependent upon conventional governmental, corporate, or media definitions of the situation.
+Nonkilling security also implies nonkilling common security councils and nonkilling intelligence agencies at national and transnational levels as well as nonkillingcultural attachés in diplomatic establishments.
+Nonkilling common security councils are needed to provide policy alternatives for violence-prone nation-states and their lethal allies.
+A nonkilling global common security council at the United Nations level, for example, can be formed by nations that rank lowest on indicators of lethality: no nuclear weapons, no armies, no capital punishment, low homicide rates, no arms trade, and so forth.
+Nonkilling intelligence agencies are needed, in conjunction with investigative mass media of communication and citizen alerts, to reveal all forms and threats of lethality and to identify capabilities for countervailing public and private transformational action.
+Nonkilling specialists in diplomatic establishments are needed no less than conventional military attachés or officers responsible for economic relations.
+Nonkilling cultural attachés seek to build bridges of discovery, mutual learning, and cooperation between all sources of nonkilling well-being in home and host countries.
+Global Internet capabilities promise worldwide citizen sharing of common security information with potential for producing concerted nonkilling actions that are not dependent upon conventional governmental, corporate, or media definitions of the situation.

-Enhancement of skills for nonkilling public service in governmental and private organizations calls for appropriate institutions for nonviolence training.
-Perhaps initially as subcomponents and eventually as functionally equivalent replacements, nonviolence training institutions are needed as alternatives to war colleges, national defense universities, military service academies, police academies, and schools of public administration as well as to other violence-accepting professional training schools in civil society.
+Enhancement of skills for nonkilling public service in governmental and private organizations calls for appropriate institutions for nonkilling training.
+Perhaps initially as subcomponents and eventually as functionally equivalent replacements, nonkilling training institutions are needed as alternatives to war colleges, national defense universities, military service academies, police academies, and schools of public administration as well as to other violence-accepting professional training schools in civil society.